svas258/mediawiki/README.md

 ## Mediawiki applicaiton deployment

-   the kubernets manifest files should be applied under challenge2 path to deploy the DB and Mediawiki app applicate url : http://20.241.217.119/index.php/Main_Page
+   The kubernets manifest files should be applied under challenge2 path to deploy the DB and Mediawiki app applicate url : http://20.241.217.119/index.php/Main_Page

-## CI/CD plan: In-progress

-       Applicaiton & DB yaml's can be defined in helmcharts to define better CI/CD plan.

-       Tools are in concidration : Arogcd/Gitlabs/AzureDevops
+## Security & Best practices
+   Azure AD and rolse can created for developers.
+Based on the roles the Azure api access can be limited.

+   If the Namespace itself should be handled by development team, they create multiple namespace under the main namesapce it can be achieved by HNC (https://github.com/kubernetes-sigs/hierarchical-namespaces).

+   Each resoruces AKS cluster & storage should be created with customer encription key.
+The keys can be manged in AZure key valut. (keys can be roated based requirment)

+   Opensource Terraform statefile should be maninted in Azure storage with locking state (https://learn.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage?tabs=azure-cli).

+   Enterprice TF manages the statefile and workespace.
+We can configure it from console.

+   for Producation where there is no need of CD.
+We can implement with manual CD part here with kub8 manifest yaml's integrating form SCM.